loco-philippe/geonetworkx/README.md

 GeoNetworkX is a Python package for the creation, manipulation, and study of geospatial networks.

-GeoNetworkX extends NetworkX operations to allow spatial operations on geometric types.
+GeoNetworkX extends NetworkX operations to allow operations on geometric types.

 ## Description